Parth-Jain-2002/Digit-Recognizer/README.md

-# Digit-Recognizer
+# Handwritten-Digit-Recognizer
-Digit-Recognizer using Tensorflow and Neural Network
+Handwritten-Digit-Recognizer using Tensorflow and Neural Network

 Learned this through a youtube video on above topic